Vaterlou12/token.pcash-smart-contract/README.md

 # token.pc-smart-contract

-The pct.token smart contract is designed to distribute shares.
+The token.pc smart contract is designed to distribute shares.

 # Dependencies